Tpjazz12/DATA-4380/README.md

 NBA-individual-games-prediction-using-XGB-model.ipynb: Using XGBoost Model to train and test on dataset for individual game prediction.

 Random-Forest-Classifier.ipynb: Train the dataset with Random Forest Classifier model.

+Random-Forest-Regressor.ipynb: Train the dataset with Random Forest Regressor model.

 ### Software Setup: